tekknolagi/tekknolagi.github.com/_posts/2024-01-10-typed-c-extensions.md

 <!-- TODO(max): Compare with Skybison -->

+168ms!
+To refresh your memory, that's 5x faster than CPython and 13x greater than baseline PyPy.
 I honestly did not believe my eyes when I saw this number.
-It's a greater than 10x performance improvement *and I think there is still room for more* (such as doing the signature/metadata finding inside the JIT instead of calling that C function).
+And I think there is *still room for more* improvements like doing the signature/metadata finding inside the JIT instead of calling that C function.

 This is extraordinarily promising.

-As I said before, most applications don't consist of a Python program calling a C function and only a C function in a tight loop.
+But as I said before, most applications don't consist of a Python program calling a C function and only a C function in a tight loop.
 It would be important to profile how this change affects a *representative* workload.
 That would help motivate the inclusion of these type signatures in a binding generator such as Cython.

+In the meantime, let's take a look at how the changes look in the PyPy codebase.

 ## PyPy internals